JeffGuKang/react-native-storybook-mobx-starter/README.md

 - Normal: `yarn start`
 - Storybook: `yarn start:storybook`

+Do not forget use the `--reset-cache` option to apply environment variables when you start storybook from normal or opposit case.

 after that, in other shell window

 - ios: `yarn ios`
 - android: `yarn android`

+## Apply stories to Storybook

+`yarn prestorybook`

+It will automatically generate stories from *.stories.* files.

 ## Init